Big Freedia: Mainstream exposure

-In 2013, music television channel Fuse aired the first season of Big Freedia: Queen of Bounce, a reality show chronicling Freedia's growing mainstream attention and life back in New Orleans.
+In 2013, music television channel Fuse aired the first season of Big Freedia: Queen of Bounce, a reality show chronicling Freedia's growing mainstream attention and her life back in New Orleans.
 During publicity for the show, Freedia led a crowd of hundreds in New York City to set the Guinness World Record for twerking.
-The second season of the show aired in 2014 and followed his mother Vera Ross's battle with cancer, which she lost on April 1, 2014, while Freedia was away doing a show.
+The second season of the show aired in 2014 and followed her mother Vera Ross's battle with cancer, which she lost on April 1, 2014, while Freedia was away doing a show.
 Freedia immediately flew back to New Orleans and planned a jazz funeral through the streets of the city, which the show aired.
 The show has been airing for six seasons, was expanded from 30 minutes to an hour, and is now called Big Freedia Bounces Back.

 On July 31, 2014, Freedia headlined "4th Year Anniversary of Bounce" at Republic, as well as the next year's event at the same venue.

 The book, Big Freedia: God Save the Queen Diva!, written by the "gay, self-proclaimed mama's boy who exploded onto the formerly underground Bounce music scene" along with Nicole Balin, was released July 2015.

 On February 6, 2016, Beyoncé released a surprise single, "Formation", and an accompanying music video, filmed in New Orleans, which sampled speech from Messy Mya and Big Freedia.
 Freedia is heard saying, "I did not come to play with you hoes, haha.
 I came to slay, bitch!
 I like cornbread and collard greens, bitch!
 Oh yas, you besta believe it," in the music video.

 Beyoncé also uses Freedia's voice to open her 2016 "Formation" World Tour.
 Freedia says, "Oh Miss Bey, I know you came to slay!
 Give them hoes what they came to see.
 Baby, when I tell you, I'm back by popular demand.
 I did not come to play with you hoes.
 I came to slay, bitch!
 Oh yes, you best believe it, I always slay.
 You know I don't play!"
-For the show at the Mercedes-Benz Superdome in Freedia's native New Orleans, Beyoncé brought him on stage to introduce the show live.
+For the show at the Mercedes-Benz Superdome in Freedia's native New Orleans, Beyoncé brought her on stage to introduce the show live.

-Artists, such as Beyoncé and Drake, promoting Big Freedia have been criticized for using Big Freedia's voice but leaving him completely visually absent from their videos.
-However, in a 2018 interview with Wendy Williams, Freedia said he was out of the country doing a show and therefore he could not be in the "Formation" video with Beyoncé.
+Artists, such as Beyoncé and Drake, promoting Big Freedia have been criticized for using Big Freedia's voice but leaving her completely visually absent from their videos.
+However, in a 2018 interview with Wendy Williams, Freedia said she was out of the country doing a show and therefore she could not be in the "Formation" video with Beyoncé.
 Big Freedia has performed onstage with Beyoncé in at least one location of her Formation Tour.
-In 2021, he collaborated a song "Goin' Looney" for the Space Jam: A New Legacy soundtrack.
+In 2021, she collaborated a song "Goin' Looney" for the Space Jam: A New Legacy soundtrack.